 It is not recommended that students or staff bring valuables onto the school campus.
-American Prep cannot be responsible for damage to or loss of cell phones or other valuable items.
+American Prep cannot be responsible for damage to or loss of cell phones or other valuable items such as smartwatches and AirPods.
 Electronic games and devices are not allowed at American Prep and will be confiscated by faculty if found on campus.
 Cell phones are distracting to our academic efforts at American Prep and can be impactful to our safe school culture.
 Students may not use their cell phone once they enter the school building and until they leave the building at the end of the day.
 In addition, students may not have their phones in their possession during the day and must leave their phones in their locker if they chose to bring them to school.
-This policy extends to smartwatches when being used for texting or calling.
+This policy extends to smartwatches.

-If a student is found using a cell phone in the building or has possession of a cell phone while in class, faculty will confiscate the phone and turn it into the JH or HS office respectively.
+If a student is found using a cell phone in the building or has possession of a cell phone while in class, faculty will confiscate the phone and turn it into the office.
 The following is the procedure to confiscate a cell phone from a student (even if the phone allegedly belongs to a friend):